Measure 43 Initiative

 - Forums on campus featuring professionals, scholars, and youth leaders working towards a more just and sustainable food system

-- The annual Fall Harvest Festival (September 28, 2014) and Strawberries & Social Justice Event (Spring 2014), held at the UCSC Farm, and the Sustainable Food Interactive tent that takes place at the OPERS Fall Festival (September 23, 2014)
+- The annual Strawberries & Social Justice Event (May 2017), held at the Hay Barn, and Fall Harvest Festival (October 1, 2017), held at the UCSC Farm, and the Sustainable Food Interactive tent that takes place at the OPERS Fall Festival

 - Support for Registered Student Organizations to sponsor special events and activities related to the food system.